N-aman/Ai_agent/README.md

 1. **Custom Query Template**: In the input field, enter a query template with placeholders for the data columns (e.g., `Get the average salary of {Job_Title} in {Location}`).
 The placeholders should match the column names from your data.

+2. **Generate Custom Queries (/process_query)**
+   - After uploading the CSV or loading data from Google Sheets, you will see the option to **Generate Custom Queries**.
+   - **Custom Query Template**: Enter a query template with placeholders for the data columns (e.g., *Get the average salary of {Job_Title} in {Location}*).
+The placeholders should exactly match the column names from your data.
-2. **Generate Queries**: Once the template is provided, click **Generate Queries** to create the queries based on the data in the CSV or Google Sheets.
+   - **Generate Queries**: Once the template is provided, click **Generate Queries** to create queries based on the data in the CSV or Google Sheets.

-3. The generated queries will be displayed on the next page.
+   - The generated queries will be displayed on the next page for confirmation.

-### 3. Extraction Results (`/extraction_results`)
+3. **Search Results Display**

-After generating the queries, you will be shown the extraction results.
-Each row will have the following information:
+   - After the queries are generated, the application performs searches using the queries.
+   - The **Search Results Page** displays the web results retrieved for each query.
+   - These results are shown so you can see the context of the data being extracted.

+4. **Extraction Results (Using LLM and Groq API)**
+   - After reviewing the search results, the application uses **Groq API** to parse the web results and extract the most relevant information based on the query.
+   - You are then directed to the **Extraction Results Page**, which shows:
-- **Entity (Query)**: The query that was generated.
+     - **Entity (Query)**: The original query.
      - **URL**: A clickable link to the source (if applicable).
-- **Extracted Information**: The data that was extracted based on the query.
+     - **Extracted Information**: The processed data derived from the web results using the LLM.

-#### Available Actions:
+   - Available Actions:
      - **Download CSV**: Download the extracted information as a CSV file for further use.
-- **Go to Processed Data**: Navigate to a page where you can process the extracted data further.
+     - **Go to Processed Data**: Navigate to the next step where you can process the extracted data further.

-### 4. Download CSV (`/download_csv`)

-You can download the extracted data as a CSV file by clicking the **Download CSV** button on the extraction results page.
+5. **Further Process Results (/process_extracted_info_json)**
+   - On the **Processed Data Page**, you can refine and work with the extracted information.
+   - This page also provides an option to **Download the Final Processed Data** as a CSV file for your records or further analysis.

 ## Troubleshooting